The tear can be caused by forceful vomiting.

 A laceration of the lower esophagus and the upper part of the stomach during forceful vomiting, retching, or hiccups is called a Mallory-Weiss tear.
 The tear may rupture blood vessels, which then bleed.
-Mallory-Weiss syndrome was initially described in alcohol abusers, but it can occur in anyone who vomits forcefully.
+Mallory-Weiss syndrome was initially described in people with an alcohol use disorder, but it can occur in anyone who vomits forcefully.

 Doctors suspect the diagnosis of Mallory-Weiss syndrome in people who have blood in their vomit after one or more episodes of vomiting.
 If the amount of bleeding is small, doctors may wait to do testing because the bleeding may stop on its own.

 If the bleeding is severe or does not stop on its own, doctors do upper endoscopy.
-During upper endoscopy, doctors examine the esophagus using a flexible tube called an endoscope.
+During upper endoscopy, doctors examine the esophagus using a flexible tube called an endoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more .
 Upper endoscopy allows doctors to see the bleeding source and often treat it at the same time.

 If bleeding is rapid or severe, doctors sometimes do angiography.
-During angiography, doctors use a catheter to inject an artery with a liquid (contrast agent) that can be seen on x-rays.
+During angiography, doctors use a catheter to inject an artery with a liquid (contrast agent Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
+Contrast agents include Radiopaque contrast agents... read more ) that can be seen on x-rays.